-The Education Department at Antioch University Los Angeles (AULA) offers two graduate degrees and several professional credentials.
+The Education Department at Antioch University Los Angeles (AULA) offers several professional credentials and two graduate degrees.

 Teacher Credentialing (TC)